VaanDxD/VaanDxD/README.md

-- 👋 Hi, I’m VaanDxD
+- 👋 Hi, I’m Vaan
-- 👀 I’m interested in create games
+- 👀 I love computers
-- 🌱 I’m currently learning progamming
+- 🌱 Newbie in programation
-- 📫 Discord: vaan.diesel
+- 📫 Discord: vaandxd
-- ⚡ Fun fact: im brazillian
+- ⚡ language: phyton

 <!---
 VaanDxD/VaanDxD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.